What are probiotics?

 What are some examples of probiotics?

 - Probiotics that are naturally found in your intestines include: Saccharomyces boulardii (a yeast) and bacteria in the Lactobacillus and Bifobacterium families of microorganisms.
 (Outside of the body, Lactobacillus acidophilus is the probiotic that is found in some yogurts.)

-- Foods that contain probiotics include: some juices and soy drinks, fermented and unfermented milk, buttermilk, some soft cheeses, miso, tempeh, kefir, kim chi, sauerkraut, and many pickles.
-As said, probably the most well known food product that contains probiotics is yogurt
+- Foods that contain probiotics include: some juices and soy drinks; fermented and unfermented milk; buttermilk; some soft cheeses; miso; tempeh; kefir; kimchi; sauerkraut; many pickles; and yogurt (probably the most well-known food product that contains probiotics).